BEST VIEWS OF DUBAI – HOW TO SEE THE CITY FROM ABOVE

 Given the many skyscrapers (and rooftop bars) in Dubai, it is not difficult to see Dubai from above.
 Actually, seeing this super city from above is an amazing way to fall in love with the city.
-And while those rooftop bars offer indeed scenic views, here are some other ways to see Dubai from above.
+And while those rooftop bars offer scenic views indeed, here are some other ways to see Dubai from above.

 You will see how much construction work is still going on, you´ll get to see the desert (which is very close to the city center), but you´ll also have some stunning views of Dubai Fountain.

-Ticket prices depend on the time of the visit – its just a few € difference in ticket prices but if you don’t want to stand in line and also have access to level 148, you have to pay a few more extra €.
+Ticket prices depend on the time of the visit – it’s just a few € difference in ticket prices, but if you don’t want to stand in line and have access to level 148, you have to pay a few more extra €.

-The building will not be the highest building for long – a new tower is going to break the record but for now, book yourself tickets for Burj Khalifa if you want to experience the taller building in the world.
+The building will not be the highest building for long – a new tower will break the record, but for now, book yourself tickets for Burj Khalifa if you want to experience the taller building in the world.

-You do not have to be scared though – you are secured by a belt.
+You do not have to be scared, though – a belt secures you.
 The experience lasts about 10 minutes, and you can even book the whole capsule and have your birthday celebration up in the sky.
-If you travel to Dubai with kids, you can either take them with your or let them enjoy JBR which is one of the best places to visit in Dubai.
+If you travel to Dubai with kids, you can either take them with you or enjoy JBR, one of the best places to visit in Dubai.